Yi-sir/gloo/README_origin.md

 ## Requirements

-Gloo is built to run on Linux and has no hard dependencies other than libstdc++.
+Sophon is built to run on Linux and has no hard dependencies other than libstdc++.
 That said, it will generally only be useful when used in combination with a few optional dependencies below.